 His examination of the corrupt regime of Philippines dictator Ferdinand Marcos led to disclosure of the Marcos diaries and his first book, Delusions of a Dictator (Little, Brown and Company, 1993).
 It was updated and re-released in 2013 as the e-Book, Diary of a Dictator — Ferdinand & Imelda: The Last Days of Camelot.

 He spent nearly a decade in secret contacts with a former high ranking Colombian drug figure living under federal protection somewhere in the United States, and patiently amassed story material until he could write At the Devil’s Table: The Untold Story of the Insider Who Brought Down the Cali Cartel (Random House, 2011).
-The book has since been issued in Spanish, Portuguese, Dutch and Polish.
-An Italian version is pending.
+The book has since been issued in Spanish, Portuguese, Dutch, Italian, Polish and Serbian.

 An 80-episode Spanish language television series based on his book was released in 2014 by Sony-Teleset under the title: En la Boca del Lobo (In the Jaws of the Wolf).
-It can be streamed on Hulu.
-Season 3 of the Netflix TV series “Narcos” is about the Cali cartel and features the real-life character from At the Devils’ Table.
-The author was a story consultant for the series.
+Season 3 of the Netflix TV series “Narcos” was based on the real-life character in At the Devils’ Table.
+The author was a story consultant for that series.

 Rempel has been interviewed on numerous radio and television current affairs programs, including The Today Show, Nightline, Hardball with Chris Matthews, Reliable Sources and This American Life.

 He was born in Palmer — in the Territory of Alaska — the grandson of Matanuska Valley homesteaders from Michigan and Russia.
 As a boy, he moved with his family to California where he later attended Pepperdine College on a journalism scholarship.
 His first staff position after graduation was at the Copley chain’s South Bay Daily Breeze where he became assistant city editor.